Improved Analytic Modeling of Neutron Star Interiors: Improved Tolman VII Modeling

 Before deriving the improved expression for $\nu$ and $p$, let us see how we can express $\alpha$ in terms of $M$, $R$ and $\rho_c$.
 One way to determine this is to use $M = m_\mathrm{imp}(R)$, which yields \ba \alpha = \frac{5 (-21 M + 16 \pi R^3 \rho_c )}{24 \pi R^3 \rho_c}. \ea However, we find that a more accurate modeling is obtained by fitting Eq.~\eqref{mod rho} to the true density profile obtained numerically for various EoSs and $\rho_c$.
 We adopt eleven realistic EoSs with different stiffness as summarized in Table~\ref{tab:EoS class}.
 These EoSs all support a $2M_\odot$ NS~\cite{2.01NS}.
 We consider fits for $\alpha$ in terms of $M$, $R$ and $\rho_c$ given by \ba \alpha = a_0 + a_1 \left( \frac{\mathcal{C}^{n}}{\rho_c R^2} \right) + a_2 \left(\frac{\mathcal{C}^{n}}{\rho_c R^2} \right)^2, \ea where $\mathcal{C}=M/R$ and the fitted coefficients $a_0$, $a_1$, $a_2$ and $n$ for each EoS are summarized in Table~\ref{Tab: alpha}.

 Such EoS-specific fits for $\alpha$ are useful only if one wishes to model the NS interior solution accurately for the EoSs presented in Table~\ref{Tab: alpha}, and perhaps it would be more useful if we have a single, universal fit for $\alpha$ that is valid for any EoSs.
 The top panel of Fig.~\ref{fig:alpha} shows $\alpha$ against $\mathcal{C}^n/\rho_c R^2$ with $n=0.903$ for various EoSs.
 Indeed, the relation seems to be universal in the sense that it is insensitive to the choice of EoS.
 Based on this finding, we created a single fit, again using Eq.~\eqref{alpha expression}, that is valid for all 11 EoSs considered here.
 The fitting coefficients are summarized in Table~\ref{Tab: alpha}.

 The bottom panel of Fig.~\ref{fig:alpha} presents the fractional difference between each data point and the universal fit.
 Observe that the fit is valid to 10\% accuracy for any EoSs.
+Note that as one increases the central density, each sequence reaches a maximum value for $\mathcal{C}^n/\rho_c R^2$ and starts to turn around.
+This leads to the fact that the fractional difference from the fit being larger for larger $\mathcal{C}^n/\rho_c R^2$.
+In such a region, there can be two different values for $\alpha$ for a fixed $\mathcal{C}^n/\rho_c R^2$ (again due to the turn over), and thus it becomes more difficult to fit the relation.

 \begingroup

 \endgroup

 \begingroup